-The Doctor of Business Administration program at St. Ambrose University transforms you from business practitioner into management scholar.
+The Doctor of Business Administration program at St. Ambrose University teaches a fresh approach to critically thinking about complex managerial issues.

-Geared to experienced managers and professionals who are interested in management, the program strengthens your job performance, potential for advancement in your career or organization, and awards the credentials – your doctorate – to pursue consulting or teaching.
+Geared toward experienced managers and professionals who are interested in management, the program strengthens your job performance, the potential for advancement in your career or organization, and awards the credentials – your doctorate – to pursue consulting or teaching.